horchi/linux-p4d/README.md

 # Linux - P4 Daemon (p4d)

-This daemon is fetching data from the S 3200 and store it in a MySQL database.
+This daemon is fetching data from the S 3200 and store it in a MariaDb database.

 Written by: *Jörg Wendel (linux at jwendel dot de)*